-For this section of the lab handout, we provide instructions on working with VSCode, vim and emacs.
-We highly recommend that you try all three of them.
-Later, use the one you like best3.
+For this section of the lab handout, we provide instructions on vim and emacs.
+We highly recommend that you try both of them.
+Later, use the one you like best.

 (4.d) Using cd, go into the sample directory.
 From there open the file factorial.c0 that you downloaded from the previous part of the lab: